leifdreizler/leifdreizler.github.io/_posts/2019-01-08-Absolute-appsec-42.markdown

 title: "Absolute AppSec Episode #42"
 date: 2019-01-08 12:00:00
 categories: [podcast]
-tags: [developer training, product security, ssrf]
+tags: [developer training, product security, ssrf, absolute appsec]
 ---

 Members of Segment's security and engineering teams appeared on the Absolute AppSec podcast to discuss product security features, SSRF mitigations, developer training, and our approach to building a security program.